DiptarshiC/Warfront/README.md

 # Warfront: My final project for CSCI 5229 Computer Graphics course

-## Introduction
+## Objective

-I am trying to create a scene, where a bunch of tanks, a bunch of planes, a bunch of soldiers, are trying to protect a building and they have to destroy it.
-It is difficult, especially the textures, the realism, but hey, atleast I am trying.
-Wish me luck throughout the project.
-I need tremendous motivation as I suffer from anxiety disorder.
-Wish me luck friends
+I am creating a scene in which you can switch between a Airplane and a Tank.
+Your objective is to destroy the Nazi Building.
+You can fire missiles while you are riding the tank and fire missiles as your are flying the plane.
+If you are flying the plane and hit the building, you lose the game.
+While flying the plane, try firing directly at the building.
+Avoid head on collision as it will kill the player.